-We explore critical questions about the application of personalized medicine in clinical care, including:
+We explore critical questions about the application of personalized / precision medicine in clinical care, including:

 - Who has access to the newest technologies, particularly gene panels and sequencing tests?

 - Is access provided equally across social and economic groups?

-- How do patients and providers make decisions about the use of personalized tests and/or drugs?
+- How do providers and payers make decisions about the use of personalized tests and/or drugs?

-- What information do insurers need to make the most appropriate decisions about whether to cover personalized medicine technologies?
+- What information do insurers need to make the most appropriate decisions about whether to cover personalized / precision medicine technologies?